GravityWolfNotAmused/JCON/README.md

 # JCON
 BattlEye Rcon Library written in Java.

-This is a work in progress, and contains bugs at the moment.
+This is a work in progress, contains bugs and missing some features at the moment.

 ## Sending Command Sample
 ```java